Wolvarun9295/StockPricePrediction/README.md

 ```
 $ sudo service nginx restart
 ```
-- Follow the videos from [1–6](https://www.youtube.com/playlist?list=PL5KTLzN85O4KTCYzsWZPTP0BfRj6I_yUP) for reference.
+- Follow the videos from **[1–6](https://www.youtube.com/playlist?list=PL5KTLzN85O4KTCYzsWZPTP0BfRj6I_yUP)** for reference.
-- Finally start your Zookeeper and Kafka servers on the current termianl as usual.
+- Finally start your Zookeeper and Kafka servers on the current terminal as usual.
 - Now open two additional terminals and login to the same instance from them and run the **Producer.py** and **app.py** files on each terminals as follows:
 ```
 $ python3 Producer.py